dosmaen88/mrmalbius/readme.md

 About:

-Mr_Malibus is a bot that I am writing for the GamingW discord using Python.
+Mr_Malbius is a bot that I am writing for the GamingW discord using Python.
 Feel free to do whatever with this code.